Pixels to Print Size Calculator

-In most image editing and rendering software, we are given the option to either input our desired image file dimensions in pixels, our planned actual print dimensions, or the pixel density of our project.
-Pixel density, as the name "density" suggests, is the amount of pixels in a given area.
-Since we can measure an image's dimensions using anything (for example, bananas), might as well use one line of pixels as a unit (of measurement), such as an inch or a centimeter for our arbitrary area, as we mentioned earlier.
+In most image editing and rendering software, we are given the option to either input our desired image file dimensions in units of pixels, our planned actual print dimensions, or the pixel density of our project.
+Pixel density, as the name "density" implies, is the amount of pixels in a given area.
+Since we can set infinite options for image dimensions, we can consider one line of pixels by a unit (of measurement), such as an inch or a centimeter for our arbitrary area, as we mentioned earlier.

-In the illustration above, we can see that the image shown has 50 pixels for every inch of the picture.
-This pixel density of 50 PPI is suitable for large format prints, like posters and billboards, wherein they are viewed from far away.
+In the illustration above, we can see that the image shown have 50 pixels for an inch of the picture.
+This pixel density of 50 PPI is suitable for large format prints like posters and billboards wherein they are viewed from far away.
 If we get closer to these prints, especially at even lower pixel densities, we might not readily recognize what is being shown because we'll already start to see a large grid of square boxes.

 On the other hand, pixels per inch for prints at smaller formats (like for ones we view at an arm's length and can use in picture frames and photo albums), we will need a pixel density of at least 180 PPI to achieve good results.
 However, if we want an excellent quality print that we can inspect really close-up, we can opt for a picture of at least 300 PPI, the industry standard for making prints.